Multicellular simulations with shape and volume constraints using optimal transport: Results

 \subsection{Fluid-solid phase transition}

 In this section we consider soft spherical particles of equal size associated to power costs of the form

 where $\lambda_\alpha>0 $ is a normalizing factor (see Methods).
 Here the exponent $\alpha$ plays the role of a deformability parameter.
-Indeed when $\alpha>0$ is large, the cost $c(\bm{x},\bm{x}_i)$ of assigning a point $\bm{x}$ to the cell $i$ is close to zero for points near $\bm{x}_i$, but it increases sharply for points farther away.
+Indeed when $\alpha>0$ is large, the cost $c({x},{x}_i)$ of assigning a point ${x}$ to the cell $i$ is close to zero for points near ${x}_i$, but it increases sharply for points farther away.
 On the contrary, when $\alpha\to0$, the cost function becomes flatter and thus assigns a similar cost to any point.
 Hence a small $\alpha$ allows large deformations while a larger $\alpha$ penalizes deformations.

-As in \cite{bi_motility-driven_2016,saito_cell_2024}, we confirm that the cell deformability parameter $\alpha$ drives a fluid-solid phase transition in a 2D system of active Brownian particles.
+As in \cite{bi_motilitydriven_2016,saito_cell_2024}, we confirm that the cell deformability parameter $\alpha$ drives a fluid-solid phase transition in a 2D system of active Brownian particles.
 We simulate the following system with $N=250$ in the square periodic domain $\Omega=[0,1]^2$:

 where $c_0>0$ is the self-propulsion speed and $D$ is the diffusion of the direction of motion.
-A single point particle $(\tau=0)$ has a purely diffusive behavior with a Mean-Square Displacement (MSD) growing linearly in time at speed $\sigma_{\text{thr}} = 2v_0^2/D$.
-We compute the effective diffusion coefficient $D_{\text{eff}}$ of the shape constrained system $(\tau>0)$ as the slope of the best linear curve fitting the MSD of the centroids $\bm{x}_i$ over time (in the least squares sense, Fig.~\ref{fig:abp}c).
+A single point particle $(\tau=0)$ has a purely diffusive behavior with a Mean-Square Displacement (MSD) growing linearly in time at speed $D_{\text{thr}} = 2c_0^2/D$.
+We compute the effective diffusion coefficient $D_{\text{eff}}$ of the shape constrained system $(\tau>0)$ as the slope of the best linear curve fitting the MSD of the centroids ${x}_i$ over time (in the least squares sense, Fig.~\ref{fig:abp}C) after unwrapping the periodic trajectories to the full domain.
+A few initial steps of Lloyd algorithm ensure that the particles are initially well-scattered.
 To avoid boundary effects, we simulate the system until the time $0.5/c_0$.
-The phase diagram (Fig.~\ref{fig:abp}a) shows the normalized value $\overline{D}_{\text{eff}} = D_\text{eff}/D_\text{thr}$ for small Peclet numbers and constant values $D=20$ and $\tau=3$.
+A longer simulation time produces similar results (Fig.~\ref{fig:msdloglog}A).
+The phase diagram (Fig.~\ref{fig:abp}A) shows the normalized value $\overline{D}_{\text{eff}} = D_\text{eff}/D_\text{thr}$ for small P\'{e}clet numbers and constant values $D=20$ and $\tau=3$.

-The diffusive behavior can be evaluated by the coefficient of determination $r^2$ of the linear fit (Fig.~\ref{fig:abp}c).
-The deformation of a Laguerre cell $\mathscr{L}_i$ is measured as in \cite{bi_motility-driven_2016} by the shape index $\sigma_i=\frac{|\partial \mathscr{L}_i|}{2\sqrt{\pi}|\mathscr{L}_i|}\geq1$ with $\sigma_i=1$ corresponding to a disk (Fig.~\ref{fig:abp}c).
+The diffusive behavior can be evaluated by the coefficient of determination $r^2$ of the linear fit (Fig.~\ref{fig:abp}C).
+The deformation of a Laguerre cell $\mathscr{L}_i$ is measured as in \cite{bi_motilitydriven_2016} by the shape index $\sigma_i=\frac{|\partial \mathscr{L}_i|}{2\sqrt{\pi}|\mathscr{L}_i|}\geq1$ with $\sigma_i=1$ corresponding to a disk (Fig.~\ref{fig:abp}C).